DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Setup

-Clone the [integrations extras repository][IntegrationsExtrasRepository] and point your shell at the root:
+Clone the [integrations extras repository][7] and point your shell at the root:

 ```
 git clone https://github.com/DataDog/integrations-extras.git && cd integrations-extras